 Despite the ruling of the judge suggested above, it is highly likely that the city of Oakland will appeal this ruling in an attempt to absolve itself of liability.
 Frighteningly, and despite the deadly fire and ongoing litigation, reports continue to surface regarding Oakland’s inability to solve, or willful inaction to address, building code violations throughout the city.
 Although the proprietors of the Ghost Ship may soon be behind bars, it may be the case that victims of their actions continue to be unable to obtain the full compensation for injuries that they and their families deserve.

+The Thompson Law Office is here to help with your Ghost Ship fire lawsuit or claim.
+Our wrongful death attorneys can go over your case to determine your next steps.
 Contact California fire liability attorney Bobby Thompson if you or a family member has been injured in a fire accident.
-Thompson Law Office has the experience and skills to get you the help you need and deserve.
+Thompson Law Office has the experience and skills to get you the maximum compensation you need and deserve.